housing costs

 The central bank brought its key policy rate down by half a percentage point to 3.75% on Wednesday after Canada’s inflation rate fell to 1.6% in September.

-Ratesdotca mortgage and real estate expert Victor Tran says many would-be buyers will likely wait for the Bank of Canada’s final rate announcement of the year in December before making a move because they are worried the market hasn’t yet bottomed out.
+But among would-be buyers, many will likely wait for the Bank of Canada’s final rate announcement of the year in December before making a move because they are worried the market hasn’t yet bottomed out, said Ratesdotca mortgage and real estate expert Victor Tran.

-While Tran says it is difficult to accurately time the market, he predicts it’s likely to heat up quickly once it does begin to move, pushing home prices higher and leading to an unseasonably busy winter season.
+While Tran said it is difficult to accurately time the market, he predicted it will heat up quickly once it does begin to move, pushing home prices higher and leading to an unseasonably busy winter season.

 CREA said the accelerated pace of interest rate cuts could actually prompt some buyers to hold off on a purchase for now, keeping the national housing market in “more of a holding pattern” until next spring.